Ianokane1/Vim-Vigor/README.md

 [Go to the top](#table-of-contents)

 ### Colours
-Please find the colours schemes that I used [here](https://coolors.co/007bff-000000-ffffff).
+Please find the color schemes that I used [here](https://coolors.co/007bff-000000-ffffff).

 ### Typography